 What is Urban Forestry?

-The National Urban and Community Forestry Advisory Council defines urban forestry as the art, science and technology of managing trees, forests and natural systems in and around urban areas for the health and well-being of communities.
+The National Urban and Community Forestry Advisory Council defines urban forestry as the art, science and technology of managing trees, forests and natural systems in and around urban areas, for the health and well-being of communities.

-History of Urban Forestry in Hoover
+Brief Overview of Urban Forestry in Hoover

 In 1996 the city adopted its Tree Conservation, Landscaping and Buffers Ordinance and hired a Landscape Architect for ordinance administration.
 In 1998 Hoover hired a Forester for additional administrative capacity and to begin developing city-wide, urban forestry programming.